AurumByte/aurumbyte.github.io/Posts/Creating Cylvre.md

 So far, I know that I have got enough features running to make it a small, functional language.
 Its not complete yet... and will be subjected to lots of changes but the final product will be to provide a great and powerful language that is easy from the user's perspective.
 Sure, I may be slightly inexperienced for such a project but this is a long term project.
 I've learned a lot through this project and I'm determined to bring it to light, no matter what.

 *This is my first post!
 Give a star to [this repository](https://github.com/SivAxis/SivAxis.github.io) if you liked it!*

+**EDIT:** The project is now dead... but I'm not gonna give up...
+See my next blog post to catch up!